JJTech0130/JJTech0130/README.md

 ### Hi there 👋

-I have way too many projects, so it may take me a while to get back to old ones.
-Usually I come back eventually.
+I have way too many projects, so it may take me a while to get back to old ones. ~~Usually I come back eventually.~~ If you want me to come back, better tell me.
+Otherwise, its *probably* abandoned lol

 Some things I'm currently interested in:
 + ...